indrekis/compaq_portable_III_conf/readme.md

 ## Compilation

 Compiles using the Open Watcom 2, project files are provided.
-If required, I can describe building from the command-line -- feel free to fire an issue.
+If required, I can describe the building from the command line -- feel free to fire an issue.

 Additional ASM utilities provided are compiled by the TASM (version 3.1 was used accidentally):